stepintoswift/stepintoswift.github.io/_posts/2019-05-18-rxswift-operator-never.md

 ---
 author: "Liam"
 category: "RxSwift"
-date: 2019-05-18 00:00:00
+date: 2019-05-19 00:00:04
-description: "description"
+description: "What is the Never Operator in RxSwift?"
 layout: post
-permalink: variable
+permalink: rxswift-operator-never
-published: false
+published: true
-tags: [variable var]
+tags: [Rx, ReactiveX, RxSwift, Never, Operators, Operators]
-title: "Variable"
+title: "Never Operator"
 ---

-## RxSwift: `never` operator
+## RxSwift: Never Operator

-— Creates an observable that does not emit anything and never terminates — Represents infinite duration.
+- Creates an observable that does not emit anything and never terminates.
+- Represents infinite duration.
-— When subscribed to, the `onNext` nor the `onCompleted` ever emit.
+- When subscribed to, neither the `onNext` nor the `onCompleted` ever emit.

 ```swift
 let observable = Observable<Any>.never()